 All odds for Sets and items can be found on this webpage.
 Read on for a firsthand, transparent explanation of how odds work on Quidd!
 First, let’s define some terms.

-Set odds are the chances that the pack you open will have one of the Cards, Stickers or Figures from the Set you are shopping from.
+Set odds are the chances that the bundle you open will have one of the Cards, Stickers or Figures from the Set you are shopping from.

-Item odds are the chances that the pack you open will have that specific card.
+Item odds are the chance that the Bundle you open will have that specific Card, Sticker or Figure.

 Another way to look at this is by thinking of the odds of getting something as being “1 in ___.”
-So if the odds for a card in the pack are 5%, it’s like saying “1 in 20 packs” will contain the card.
-This does not mean that if you open 20 packs you will get this card.
-Odds only work with large numbers, so all we can really say is that if 20,000 packs are sold, approximately 1,000 of that card will be pulled overall.
+So if the odds for a Card in the Bundle are 5%, it’s like saying “1 in 20 Bundles” will contain the Card.
+This does not mean that if you open 20 Bundles you will get this Card guaranteed though.
+Odds only work with large numbers, so all we can really say is that if 20,000 Bundles are sold, approximately 1,000 of that Card will be pulled overall.
 Even so, since there is randomness, it’s possible that 1,200 are pulled.

 It’s just like this: Imagine you have a huge jar with 1,000 pieces of candy in it and 50 of them are Skittles.
 That’s a 5% or a 1 in 20 chance of pulling out Skittles.
 It doesn’t mean that if you pull out 20 pieces of candy, 1 of them will always be Skittles.

 Here’s the number one question we get about odds:

 Why don’t the percentages always add up to 100%?